ApChris/Sort-Merge-Join/Welcome file.md

 To, approximetaly, evaluate the distinct values of a column is going to be with the use of a boolean array of size ua - la + 1, initialized as false.
 For every value (x) of that particular column, we can turn the (x - ua) position of the array to true.

 ## Evaluation of Cardinality
 We are using the above statistics, that are stored in memory, to evaluate the cardinality of every predicate's result.
-To do that, we made the following compromises
+To do that, we made the following compromises:

+ - Values are uniformly distributed
+ - Values of columns have been distributed seperately

 <h2 id="part-two">Part Two</h2>
 <h2 id="compilation-and-execution">Compilation and Execution</h2>